Meet Our Teachers

 Our instructors teach a range of instruments and styles.
 Their varied approaches cover musical genres from Classical, Jazz, and Blues, to Rock, Pop, Folk, Country, and World Music.
-Some follow a formal syllabus, while others tailor their lessons to the desires of the student.
+Our teachers are independent contractors and set their own rates and schedules.

 Karl Allweier (Director) is a Hudson Valley, New York based guitarist / bassist who has been performing and recording in the area for over 20 years.
 He has composed music that has appeared on the A&E Channel'sBiography series, The Travel Channel Road Trip series, The History Channel's Da Vinci Code and Big Texas documentaries, and others.